 Paid Sick & Vacation Time

 401K Matching Retirement Program

-Are you called to serve children in need and communicate the love of God through vocation?
+Are you called to serve children in need and to communicate the love of God through vocation?
 Palmer Home for Children may be the right place for you.
-Explore our current opportunities and apply online.
+Explore our current opportunities and apply online below.

 Houseparents care for children in a residential setting and use a professional, team-oriented, trauma-informed approach to provide a safe, healing, home-like environment.
 Houseparents manage homes of eight to ten children and support our Whole Child Initiative nurturing each child educationally, emotionally, physically and spiritually.